Skip to Content

 What Size Propane Tanks Do RVs Have?

-Larger motorhomes usually have much larger built-in tanks, and those vary in size significantly, often up to 100lbs (25 gallons) or more.
-(Ours holds 32!)
+Larger motorhomes usually have much larger built-in tanks, and those vary in size significantly, often up to 100lbs (25 gallons) or more (the tank on our old Mountain Aire held 32 gallons!).

-By the way, you can connect your grill directly to your RV’s built-in ASME tank.
-See our post on our BBQ grill connection, where you’ll also find this video to watch Peter connect ours.
+SIDE NOTE: You can connect your grill directly to your RV’s built-in ASME tank.
+See our post on our BBQ grill connection, where you’ll also find the video below so you can watch Peter connect ours.

-So, How Long Does an RV Propane Tank Last?
+So, How Long Does an RV’s Tankful of Propane Last?

+What this means is that propane usage varies significantly among RVers.
 At the same time, propane tank sizes vary greatly on RVs.
-Our ASME tank may hold 32 gallons while another RVer’s single DOT cylinder holds 5 gallons.
+Our old RV’s ASME tank held 32 gallons, while another RVer’s single DOT cylinder only holds 5 gallons.

 How Cold Is the Ambient Temperature?